top of page

 COMMUNITY FOCUS

 Our big passion has been walking alongside those who have found themselves to be dealing with the issues of homelessness.
-We are linked with the charity Soul Food Edinburgh and have developed our Soul Food meals across Edinburgh as well as started three of our own.
+We work with the charity Soul Food Edinburgh.

 During lockdown we recognised that many people were struggling with mental health issues.
 This led us to begin our Gardening Club which has become a safe place for people to share, enjoy life together and grow a brand new garden.